RockefellerArchiveCenter/project_electron/transfer/bagit-specification.md

 This is a required element from the BagIt spec that contains a checksum for every item included in the bag's payload.
 For this example we have chosen `md5`, but `sha256` is also acceptable.

 ###### bag-info.txt
-The Rockefeller Archive Center requires the the presence of the following fields, but some of them may be nil or empty.
-For more details on the content and usage of each field, please see the **Bag-Info Field Specification** section at the bottom of this document.
+The Rockefeller Archive Center requires some of the below fields in our specification, and some are reserved BagIt fields as indicated in the **BagIt Specification**.
+For more details on the content, requirements, and usage of each field, please see the **Bag-Info Field Specification** section at the bottom of this document.
 The RAC will index metadata from `bag-info.txt` as structured data.

 ```
 Source-Organization